virtalis/reachtemplaterules/README.md

 ### Formatting for Reach

-When copying the JSON rules from the lod to enter into Reach, ensure that you format them into a JSON array structure; separate each rule with a comma and enclose it all inside an open and closed square bracket like so:
+When copying the JSON rules from the log to enter into Reach, ensure that you format them into a JSON array structure; separate each rule with a comma and enclose it all inside an open and closed square bracket like so:
 ```json
 [
   {"Type":"DeleteNodesRule","Pattern":"/:Assembly;MyAssemblyName"},